-The question below appears in the new Course and Exam Description (CED) for AP Calculus (CED, p.
+The question below appears in the 2016 Course and Exam Description (CED) for AP Calculus (CED, p.
 54), and has caused some questions since it is not something included in most textbooks and has not appeared on recent exams.
 The question gives a Riemann sum and asks for the definite integral that is its limit.
 Another example appears in the 2016 “Practice Exam” available at your audit website; see question AB 30.
 This type of question asks the student to relate a definite integral to the limit of its Riemann sum.
 These are called reversal questions since you must work in reverse of the usual order.
-Since this type of question appears in both the CED examples and the practice exam, chances of it appearing on future exams look good.
+Since this type of question appears in both the CED examples and the practice exam, the chances of it appearing on future exams look good.

 To the best of my recollection the last time a question of this type appeared on the AP Calculus exams was in 1997, when only about 7% of the students taking the exam got it correct.
 Considering that by random guessing about 20% should have gotten it correct, this was a difficult question.
 This question, the “radical 50” question, is at the end of this post.